 Individual Retirement Accounts (IRAs) offer investment through more or less the same instruments as a standard brokerage account and are also available to small business owners and the self-employed.

 You can save for retirement using either a Roth IRA or a Traditional IRA.
 When contributing to a Roth account, you are depositing money on which you have already paid taxes so that it grows tax-free.
 When you retire and withdraw from the account, you won’t have to pay taxes on your earnings.
 With a Traditional IRA, you deposit pre-tax funds and your withdrawals after retirement will be taxed as current income.
+There are additional variants of IRAs too, and these investment firms provide Gold IRAs that are based on holding physical precious metals, for example.

 You can also claim certain tax breaks either at the beginning of the year on contributions to the account or when making withdrawals during your retirement years.
 Unlike a standard brokerage account, you cannot make withdrawals whenever you please.
 As of right now, you can start withdrawing from your IRA penalty-free at age 59½.
 Unlike a standard brokerage account, your IRA cannot be a joint account.